muratk5n/thirdwave/en/README.md

 ---

-Load shedding basically means there isn't enough supply.
+Load shedding basically means there isn't enough supply so delivery is cut (shed).
 Oz has vast natural resources though, they should be fine.

 ABC AU: "In the electricity industry no two words instil a greater sense of fear or failure as load shedding..
 In order to avoid